-AAUP-NYIT Collective Bargaining Agreement - Printed on June 18, 2019 - Page 44

-1 3.
-Explanation of Terms 2 a.
-Faculty Personnel Committees (FPCs) - refers to all personnel committees relating to faculty 3 members (i.e., both SPCs and DPCs) 4 b.
-School Personnel Committee (SPC) - refers to the highest-level personnel committee in a School.
-5 The SPC receives the recommendations of the Departmental Personnel Committees (DPCs) 6 below it.
-7 c.
-Departmental Personnel Committee (DPC) - A school may establish a Departmental Personnel 8 Committee (DPC) for the purposes of: 9 1) Search for and evaluation of candidates for full-time appointment.
-10 2) Initial review of candidates for retention, promotion, tenure, and sabbatical.
-The 11 recommendation of the DPC shall be made to the appropriate SPC.
-12 During each Spring semester, the full-time faculty members of each School-or, in the case of 13 the College of Arts & Sciences (CAS), those represented by each SPC-shall determine, for the 14 following academic year, whether or not that School shall have DPCs, and if so, how many DPCs 15 shall exist in their School and which departments and campuses shall be represented on each 16 DPC.
-17 4.
-Number of SPCs in a School 18 There shall be one School Personnel Committee (SPC) in all Schools except the College of Arts & 19 Sciences (CAS).
-In CAS, there shall be two SPCs, as follows: 20 a.
-Humanities SPC - which shall include the departments of English, Social Sciences, Behavioral 21 Sciences, Communication Arts and Digital Arts and Design 22 b.
-Sciences SPC - which shall include the departments of Mathematics, Physics and Life b.
-Sciences SPC - which shall include the departments of Mathematics, Physics and Life Sciences
+3. Explanation of Terms

+a.
+Faculty Personnel Committees (FPCs) - refers to all personnel committees relating to faculty members (i.e., both SPCs and DPCs)

+- b.
+School Personnel Committee (SPC) refers to the highest-level personnel committee in a School.
+The SPC receives the recommendations of the Departmental Personnel Committees (DPCs) below it. - c.
+Departmental Personnel Committee (DPC) A school may establish a Departmental Personnel Committee (DPC) for the purposes of: - 1) Search for and evaluation of candidates for full-time appointment. - 2) Initial review of candidates for retention, promotion, tenure, and sabbatical.
+The recommendation of the DPC shall be made to the appropriate SPC.

+During each Spring semester, the full-time faculty members of each School-or, in the case of the College of Arts & Sciences (CAS), those represented by each SPC-shall determine, for the following academic year, whether or not that School shall have DPCs, and if so, how many DPCs shall exist in their School and which departments and campuses shall be represented on each DPC.

+4. Number of SPCs in a School

+There shall be one School Personnel Committee (SPC) in all Schools except the College of Arts & Sciences (CAS).
+In CAS, there shall be two SPCs, as follows:

+- a.
+Humanities SPC which shall include the departments of Humanities and Behavioral Sciences, - b.
+Sciences SPC which shall include the departments of Mathematics, Physics and Life Sciences